brandonwong3/icdep/extension.md

 #### To identify any ASCII text, Unicode text, or binary values, we can put a shape on a card differentiating the type of message.
 Circle indicating ASCII text, Triangle indicating Unicode text, and square indicating binary values.

 ### Keep a record of what nodes the card has passed through
 #### We can do this by assigning each node to their own unique identifier.
 Similar to class, the node would communicate when they receive and send the card.
-But this time, would document it as a logging system, so it will be known when and if the card passed through said node.
+But this time, would document it as a logging system, so it will be known when and if the card passed through a said node.